TurboGears/tg2docs/docs/turbogears/configuration/appconfig.rst

    if asbool(config['enable_subsystem']):
       ... sub systems is enabled...

-Configuration componenets, will instead take care of their own variable conversion.
+Configuration components, will instead take care of their own variable conversion.
 Thus if it's an option declared by a component, it will already be converted to the proper type.